 Newcrest dates back to 1966, when Newmont Mining Limited established an Australian subsidiary, Newmont Holdings Limited, which subsequently changed its name to Newmont Australia Limited.
 In 1990, Newmont Australia Limited acquired Australmin Holdings Ltd, subsequently merged with BHP Gold Limited and changed its name to Newcrest Mining Limited.
-Newcrest’s shares are listed on the Australian Stock Exchange (ASX) and the Port Moresby Stock Exchange (POMSoX).
+Newcrest’s shares are listed on the Australian Stock Exchange (ASX) and the Port Moresby Stock Exchange (PNGX).
 Newcrest has been listed on the ASX since 1987 (as Newmont Australia Limited until 1990).

-Newcrest has interests in five production provinces in four countries, with a geographic focus on Australia, the Pacific region and Asia.
+Newcrest has a portfolio of operating mines across four countries, with a geographic focus on Australia, the Pacific region, Canada and Asia.
 The company has a strong pipeline of brownfields and greenfields exploration projects and gold reserves currently representing more than 25 years of production.
 Newcrest is well-placed to generate strong cash margins from high quality gold assets over the long-term.

 Newcrest has experience developing and commissioning both large scale and smaller operations.
 A range of low cost bulk open pit and underground mining methods are predominantly used to optimise recovery of higher grade epithermal deposits.